learn-co-curriculum/dsc-deeper-neural-networks/README.md

 # Deeper Neural Networks

 ## Introduction
-Congratulations, you made it through your first neural networks lab!
-What we built was already pretty cool, even the test set classification performance wasn't that great.
-Don't worry, we really just scratched the surface of what neural nets can do!
-Let's see how we can extend neural networks even further.
+Most neural networks are more than a just single  activation function.
+Some of the most powerful neural networks use many dozens of layers of activation functions in order to model complex relationships.
+Let's see how we can extend neural networks even further with deeper neural networks!

 ## Objectives
 You will be able to: